 On hand-forged solid stainless steel and aluminium furniture, the metalwork has been polished so that it has a near mirror-like finish.
 But, the finish will look slightly duller than a glass mirrored item and will naturally contain light polishing swirls and light scratches.
 Very gentle indentations are to be expected from an item forged from metal.
 On joins, some soldering marks may be visible - this is normal and a requirement of solid and safe furniture.

-This applies to silver, copper and gold coloured metal items - the latter two have a thick electroplating, which will not come off through the use of cleaning products.
+This advice applies to silver, copper and gold coloured solid metal items - the latter two have thick electroplating, which will not come off through the use of cleaning products.

 - Not suitable for outdoor use